 Downtown Commercial - Commercial uses on the ground floor with a range of uses allowed on upper floors.
-Development densities and intensities shall be consistent with those allowed in the Central Commercial District: i.e. a maximum height of 40 feet and a maximum FAR of 300 percent, which is inclusive of both residential and non-residential square footage.
-Permitted and conditionally-permitted uses shall also be consistent with those allowed in the Central Commercial Zoning District.
-Live/work units are not permitted on the ground floor in Downtown Commercial areas.
-Existing residential uses, including historic homes and single-family homes, may remain and may be remodeled or enlarged.
+Development densities and intensities shall be consistent with those allowed in the Central Commercial District: i.e. a maximum height of 40 feet and a maximum FAR of 300 percent, which is inclusive of both residential and nonresidential square footage.
+Two-stories are encouraged, and three-stories may be considered on a case-by-case basis pursuant to Policy LD-P.16.
+Permitted and conditionallypermitted uses shall also be consistent with those allowed in the Central Commercial Zoning District.
+New ground floor residential inclusive of live-work is prohibited on properties with frontage on Main Street.
+Existing residential uses, including historic homes and single-family homes, on these properties may remain, may be remodeled and are subject to the provisions of PMC Chapter 18.120.
+Ground floor residential may be located behind commercial development on properties elsewhere in the district subject to specific criteria to ensure the district maintains its commercial vitality (see criteria in Policy LD-P.20).